hraasch12/IdentifyFraudFromEnronEmail/README.md

 Two new features were created and added to the original features_list.
 The new features were frac_from_poi and frac_to_poi. frac_from_poi is the ratio of the messages that were from the POI to this person verses all the messages sent to this person.
 The frac_to_poi is the ratio of emails from this person to the POI versus all messages sent from this person.
 The theory behind these two features was that a POI is more likely to send/recieve more emails to/from other POIs than non-POIs.

-When evaluating the featres I used SelectKBest to select the most powerful features.
-The scores for each of the features were:
+To evaluate the best features to use I used an automated feature selection function, SelectKBest.
+SelectKBest identifies the K features that are teh most powerful.
+The scores returned by SelectKBest are displayed below.

 | Feature | Score |
 | :---- | :--- |